McCache/McCache-for-Python/README.md

 You can reach our administrator at `elau1004@netscape.net`.

 ## Support
 For any inquiries, bug reports, or feature requests, please open an issue in the [GitHub repository](https://github.com/McCache/McCache-for-Python/issues).
+You can discuss and ask question at our [Discord server](https://discord.gg/u7NZVGF4)

 ## Miscellaneous
 * SEE: [Latency Numbers](https://gist.github.com/hellerbarde/2843375)